likhonsheikh54/LocalAgentOS/README.md

 - **Local LLM Inference:** Utilizes Docker Model Runner to run LLMs locally, eliminating the need for external API keys like OpenAI.
 - **Web Automation:** Employs Playwright to navigate web pages, extract information, and interact with web content.
-- **Autonomous Agent:** The `agent.js` script orchestrates web browsing and LLM interaction to perform predefined tasks.
+- **Autonomous Agent:** The `agent.js` script orchestrates web browsing and LLM interaction to perform predefined tasks using a functional approach.

 ## Requirements